pereznetworks/A-jQuery-Demo-A-Pagination-and-Content-Filter/readme.md

 # JS src code

-        js/searchContent-plugin.js
+        js/searchContent.js
             - src for the runSearchTool() function

-        js/pagination-plugin.js
+        js/pagination.js
-            - src for the pagination-plugin(), and appendPageLinks() functions
+            - src for the pagination(), and appendPageLinks() functions

 # CSS styling of elements for appendPageLinks():